Officials with utility view damage of deadly California fire

 - Seattle housing market stays cool, while Tacoma and suburbs keep up the heat

-- Boeing turns to high-powered defense attorneys in 737 MAX investigation
+- Boeing didn’t plan to fix 737 MAX warning light until 2020

 Alsup joined them on the trip.